citusdata/citus_docs/cloud/forking.rst

 How it Works Internally
 -----------------------

 Citus is an extension of PostgreSQL and can thus leverage all the features of the underlying database.
-Forking is actually just point-in-time recovery (PITR) into a new database where the recovery time is just the time the fork is initiated.
+Forking is actually point-in-time recovery (PITR) into a new database where the recovery time is the time the fork is initiated.
 The two features relevant for PITR are:

 * Base Backups
 * Write-Ahead Log (WAL) Shipping